TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9486RPi/Readme.md

     - just on/off after blank timeout, and 1-9 = 3 to 30 % PWM instead of blank.
 (d) LCD screen brightness - Send the macro *bb*num with the built-in keyboard where num = 0,1-9 - *bb*0 = full
     brightness and 1-9 = 3 to 50 % PWM brightness.
-(e) Power Keys Menu/Command Option - Send the macro *po* with the built-in keyboard to toggle the Power Keys Option
+(e) Power Keys Menu/Command Option - Send the macro *po* with the built-in keyboard to toggle the Power Keys Menu
-    to use the Menu (GUI+X + U + i,u,r or the run command GUI+R + shutdown + options command.
+    option - use the OS Menu (such as GUI+X + U + i,u,r or the run command (such as GUI+R + shutdown + options) command.
+    If the Power Menu is active then only the bottom three keys [Rst][Log][Off] and the black Escape key are functional.
 (f) Power Keys time values - Default Short Time = 30 seconds and Default Long Time 600 seconds (10 minutes).
 To change
     Time values send PowerOff *ot*num or *oT*num or Restart *rt*num or *rT*num where num 0 = 6000 second (100 minutes)
     1 = 30 second (x100 for T) to 9 = 300 second (x100 for T).